 Proportional objects to show amount of debt maturing in the future

 Bar chart showing which lines in the assets section contributed to the change in assets

-(Note: All the visuals above were created in PowerPoint (and could have been done in Excel), so you can create effective visuals with the tools you already use.)
+(Note: All the visuals above were created in plain PowerPoint or Excel without any plug-ins, add-ins, or VBA programming, so you can create effective visuals with the tools you already use.)